Tips for Supporting Your Child

 When someone shares their gender identity or sexual orientation with you, you have received a confidence which must be respected.
 Breaching this trust can be emotionally and physically damaging.
 Be guided by the wishes of the person who confided in you.
-Coming out it is a gradual process and the timing of who knows and when should be controlled by the person coming out.

-Examine your own biases.
+Be informed and examine your own biases.

 Learn where to seek help.

 Familiarize yourself with the supportive referral agencies and counselors in your denomination and area.
 LGBTQ helplines and support groups can connect you with experienced people and organizations.
 There are many websites and online resources listed in our Resources section as well.

 Sexuality and gender identity make up a small but truly important part of every person’s identity.
 Your LGBTQ child is still the same person you have known and loved for years.
 That person is still there and cares enough about you to be deeply honest about themselves.
 They have trusted you with the most personal and risky information they can share and they are hoping you will still love them.
 It’s urgently important to do so.
 However big this difference may seem to you, the larger person, the child you love, is still there.
 Don’t let this smaller part overshadow that.

 Understand the meaning of sexual orientation and gender identity.